-Be it the number of roads or the conditions the roads are found in, road networks in India suffer to another level.
-Compared to China, Japan, and Germany, India only has 34 kilometres long roads of 100 square feet, which is very low considering that such a means gets used the most.
+Be it the number of roads or the conditions the roads are found in, road networks in India are inferior to those in China, Japan, and Germany.
+India only has 34 km long roads of 100 square feet, which is very low considering that road transport is used the most.

 The roads are not well structured or maintained because of late repair.
-It causes a tremendous delay in the product delivery/pickup business and is the main source of vehicle depreciation.
+It causes a tremendous delay in the product delivery/pickup business and is the primary source of vehicle depreciation.

-Untrained drivers get appointed daily in India, which leads to inefficiency of the work and a high risk of causing accidents.
-Apart from this, though restricted, still drivers engage in heavy drinking before beginning their driving journey, which also makes motor vehicles unsafe and not predictable.
+Untrained drivers are appointed daily in India, which leads to inefficiency and a high risk of causing accidents.
+Though restricted, drivers engage in heavy drinking before beginning their driving journey, which makes motor vehicles unsafe and unpredictable.

-The motor vehicle act of 1988 regulates the rules regarding road safety.
-From punishments for causing the accidents to compensation provided to the victims, the statute is a road system superhero.
-The act also deals with filing claims for the same such as:
+The Motor Vehicle Act of 1988 regulates the rules regarding road safety.
+From punishments for causing the accidents to compensation provided to the victims, the statute is a highly beneficial act.
+The act also deals with filing claims such as:

 - Can be filed under 163A of the act

-Compared to other modes of transport such as railways, airways and waterways, the organisation and structure of the road network in India is much haphazard and random.
-Be it the rates put up for vehicles used in transportation or the safety of the drivers and vehicles, the rules of this industry are not well maintained, causing it to be an undependable mode of transport.
+Compared with other modes of transport such as railways, airways, and waterways, the organisation and structure of the road network in India is haphazard and random.
+Be it the rates for transportation or the safety of the drivers and vehicles, the rules of this industry are not well maintained, and render the mode to be unreliable.

-If speaking of heavy cargo, road transportation in India might not be as helpful and pocket friendly.
-Despite the cargo being not very expensive, the weight that it holds might cause damage to the vehicle and rent the vehicles for carrying huge goods, which might cost more than the cargo itself.
+For heavy cargo, road transportation in India may not be as helpful and pocket friendly.
+Despite the cargo being not very expensive, the weight that it holds may damage the vehicle.
+Renting the vehicles for carrying huge goods may cost more than the cargo itself.

-Be it for convenience or pocket-friendly prices, road transport in India has served as a tremendous help for all the businesses prevailing in this land.
-With every mode of transport coming with advantages and disadvantages, road transport, despite its flaws, has truly acted in a way that positions India on another level.
-With numerous types of roads, a wide variety of motor vehicles ridden on these pathways, the transportation of goods has become vehemently easier.
+Be it for convenience or pocket-friendly prices, road transport in India is a tremendous help for all the businesses.
+With every mode of transport having distinct advantages and disadvantages, road transport, despite its flaws, has truly taken businesses in India to another level.
+With numerous types of roads, a wide variety of motor vehicles ridden on these pathways, the transportation of goods has become easy.

 FAQs on road transport in India

-Can an NRI drive a vehicle in India with a foreign license?
+Can an NRI drive a vehicle in India with a foreign licence?

-No. The driver needs to obtain an International Driving Permit from the home country, which must be a signatory to the Geneva convention of 1949.
-If the IDP gets obtained, the driver is authorised to rent a vehicle.
+No. The driver should obtain an International Driving Permit (IDP) from the home country, which must be a signatory to the Geneva convention of 1949.
+If the IDP is obtained, the driver is authorised to drive a vehicle.

 Can an international driving permit be issued to a foreigner?

-No, IDP in India can only get issued to Indian Citizens.
+No. In India, an IDP can only be issued to Indian Citizens.